armanghoreshi/CSE6242-Team121/README.txt

 1. County Labeling And Adjacency.ipynb
 This notebook uses population and housing density to determine a metro county per state.
-Then it uses county adjacency data to find which counties are neighbours to the metro county up to 5 levels.
+Then it uses county adjacency data to find which counties are neighbours to the metro county up to 5 levels using a DFS algorithm treating counties as nodes and adjacency as edges.

+2. clean_home_price.ipynb
+This notebook performs data cleanup and transformation on the Zillow hous price index dataset to make it ready for blending it with other datasources.

-2. Modeling-v4.ipynb
+3. Modeling-v4.ipynb
-This notebook integrates and processes data from multiple sources, performing transformations and cleaning to prepare the final dataset for regression modeling.
+This notebook integrates and processes data from multiple sources (zillow.com, census.gov, fred.stlouisfed.org), performing transformations and cleaning to prepare the final dataset for regression modeling and time series analysis.
-It includes the construction of regression models, evaluation of their performance, and detailed analysis of the results.
+It includes the construction of regression models, evaluation of their performance using MSE, and detailed analysis of the results.

-3.
+After finding the best model, we use that to predict the December 2024 real estate prices per county.

 4.

 5.

-6.

 The final tableau dashboard is published in Tableau Public: https://public.tableau.com/app/profile/arman.ghoreshi6341/viz/RemoteWorkHousingPriceAnalysis/RemoteWorkHousePriceAnalysis